New: Yahoo! Japan comprehensive Service Guide – download for FREE >>

 Source: App Ape Jan 2020

-With a rise in these video platforms, marketers, especially those targeting teenagers and younger audiences, will need to keep up with video content to stay visible to the internet users of today.
+With a rise in these video platforms, marketers, especially those targeting teenagers and younger audiences, will need to keep up with video content to stay visible to today’s internet users.

 Knowing the latest digital marketing trends in Japan is key to creating an effective online marketing strategy.
 At DMFA, we offer consultation for companies interested in entering the Japanese market with services that include content marketing and influencer marketing.
 Get in touch and our Japanese digital marketing experts will guide you on your market entry journey.